 Miriam escapes violence on journey through Central America

-Miriam* is among the many children from Central America who have migrated north to find a better life who are receiving support from Plan International.
+Miriam* is among the many children from Central America who have migrated north to find a better life.

 Miriam (name changed) is among many children and young people who have faced a perilous journey to migrate north in search of a better life